 Dr Nadine Schaefer

-I am an Educational Developer at the Teaching and Learning Support with a strong interest in student voice and participatory research approaches.
+I am an Educational Developer at the Educational Development Team with a strong interest in student voice and participatory research approaches.
 I am particularly interested in the theoretical, practical and pedagogical dimensions of research methodologies and methods and issues of quality and impact in HE contexts.

 I have been involved with a range of projects including: